Emergency & Crisis Response

 - Vomiting while “sleeping” or passed out, and not waking up after vomiting.

-If a person has any of these symptoms, he or she may be suffering from acute alcohol intoxication.
+If a person has any of these symptoms, they may be suffering from acute alcohol intoxication.

 - Get help.
 Call Security Services at x3311 to have the Residence Life professional staff member on call notified to be in touch with you.